2,3,7,8-Tetrachlorodibenzodioxin: Developmental effects

 In Vietnam and the United States, teratogenic or birth defects were observed in children of people who were exposed to Agent Orange or 2,4,5-T that contained TCDD as an impurity out of the production process.
-However there has been some uncertainty on the causal link between Agent Orange/dioxin exposure.
-In 2006 a meta-analysis indicated large amount of heterogeneity between studies and emphasized a lack of consensus on the issue.
-Still-births, cleft palate, and neural tube defects, with spina bifida were the most statistically significant defects.
+However, there has been some uncertainty on the causal link between Agent Orange/dioxin exposure.
+In 2006, a meta-analysis indicated large amount of heterogeneity between studies and emphasized a lack of consensus on the issue.
+Stillbirths, cleft palate, and neural tube defects, with spina bifida were the most statistically significant defects.
 Later some tooth defects and borderline neurodevelopmental effects have been reported.
-After the Seveso accident tooth development defects, changed sex ratio and decreased sperm quality have been noted.
+After the Seveso accident, tooth development defects, changed sex ratio and decreased sperm quality have been noted.
 Various developmental effects have been clearly shown after high mixed exposures to dioxins and dioxin-like compounds, the most dramatic in Yusho and Yu-chen catastrophes, in Japan and Taiwan, respectively.